prwesolek/MBTA-redline/README.md

 <h3> Overview </h3>
 <p>
-This project aims to determine what weather factors - e.g. temperature or precipitation - impact the MBTA redline ontime performance.</p>
+This project aims to determine what weather factors - e.g. temperature or precipitation - impact the MBTA redline ontime performance.
+We use the ontime date from 2017 and 2018.
+All scripts are designed to be ran on Python3.</p>

-<h3> Cleaning script detials</h3>
+<h3> Cleaning script details</h3>
 <p>
-The python script extract-clean.py is a python script to be ran from the command line.
+The python script extract-clean.py is to be ran from the command line.
 The script combines and cleans the raw data from the directory year-ontime-performance and the weather data year-weather-data.csv from the directory weatherdata and outputs two csv files peak-year.csv and offpeak-year.csv into the directory clean-files-year.
 The outputs contain the ontime percent, high temperature, low temperature, precipitation, and snow for each day for peak hours and offpeak hours, respectively.
-Note that weekends and holidays do not have peak hours, so these dates are omitted in peak-year.csv. </p>
+Note that weekends and holidays do not have peak hours, so these dates are omitted in peak-year.csv.
+Note also that 2017 data is missing the data for the month of december. </p>

 <h3>Analysis script details</h3>
 <p>The python script testerU.py tests several hypotheses via the Mann-Whitney U-test; we use the U-test because the data do not appear to be normally distributed.
 The script is to be ran from the command line and takes one input, which is to be one of the csv files  clean-files-year/offpeak-year.csv and clean-files-year/peak-year.csv.
-The script will ask for a temperature input, so the user is welcome to play around with other temperatures.
+The script will ask for a temperature input.
 If the U-test is successful, a report is written into a txt file in the directory test-results-year.
-If the U-test is unsucessful a failure notice is printed to the command line.
+If the U-test is unsuccessful a failure notice is printed to the command line.
 </p>

 <h3> Hypotheses tested </h3>